astoler428/HanabiGUI/README.txt

-This is my largest and most complex project.
-The GUI is very complex, requiring over 15 nested Panels, using inheritance and polymorphism.
+The GUI requires over 15 nested Panels, using inheritance and polymorphism.
 There are 29 classes and ~2000 lines of code.
 I spent days creating upwards of 10 pages designing and organizing the project.

 The project simulates the card game Hanabi.